 If you hear an outdoor warning siren, refer to one of the previously mentioned severe weather alert sources to confirm the siren activation, and seek shelter immediately as appropriate.
 If you believe the siren has been activated in error based on the lack of supporting information from other severe weather alerting sources, please call 608-255-2345 option 6, and report the location of the siren.

-In the event of a Tornado Warning, the siren activation is a three-minute steady tone.
-This also includes monthly tests.
-The sirens in the warning area will only sound once, at the onset of the warning, and no 'all clear' signal will be sent.
-Sirens are tested the first Wednesday of every month at approximately 12:00pm, weather permitting.
 Occasionally, a siren site will communicate an error message to the controlling software.
 When that happens, our siren repair contractor will conduct testing to troubleshoot the issue and administer repairs as necessary.
 This process may necessitate a brief audible test of the siren to confirm its operational status.
 Because of the urgent need for this testing, the very short duration of the audible test, and the intrusive nature of a large area notification, Dane County Emergency Management does not notify area residents prior to audible testing.

 Dane County Emergency Management will not conduct testing during threatening weather or after dark.
 Please contact Dane County Emergency Management at 608-266-4330 during normal business hours if you have questions regarding this process.